-On the other hand, there were several explicit attitudes that were statistically significant even without any corresponding implicit attitudes (“anarchy/hierarchy”, “regulation/markets”, “equal/unequal”, “status/quo”, “new/old”, “progress/restore”).
-This is not hugely surprising since explicit attitudes are thought to be more deliberative and consciously thought-out (Wilson et al., 2000).
-Further, of the six aforementioned explicit attitudes, four were significant despite any specific predictions being made about those correlations.
-Again, this could be explained by the nature of implicit versus explicit attitudes as well as the RWA and SDO ideologies.
+On the other hand, there were several explicit attitudes that were statistically significantly related to RWA/SDO even without any corresponding implicit attitudes (“anarchy/hierarchy”, “regulation/markets”, “equal/unequal”, “new/old”, “present/past”).
+Of these, three were unpredicted (RWA and anarchy/hierarchy, equal/unequal, and regulation/markets; SDO and present/past).
+This could be explained by the nature of implicit versus explicit attitudes as well as the RWA and SDO ideologies.
 Despite RWA and SDO reflecting certain different core values, they are both often consistent with modern political conservatism.
 Therefore, we may expect to see some overlap between ideologies and explicit attitudes via association.
 For example, even if we would expect the words “equal/unequal” to be more inherently relevant to SDO, those scoring high in RWA may also see these words as being relevant to political conservatism generally, and therefore express an explicit attitude towards this word pair.
-To probe this idea further, we conducted an exploratory analysis to compare the implicit and explicit attitudes predicted by self-reported political orientation (liberal vs conservative) with the attitudes predicted by RWA and SDO.
-The results of this analysis (Table 1 in supplementary material) provided some support for our speculation; the explicit attitudes predicted by political orientation often had very similar coefficients to explicit attitudes predicted by RWA and SDO, even those that were not a priori predicted.
+To probe this idea further, we conducted an exploratory analysis to compare the implicit and explicit attitudes predicted by self-reported political orientation (liberal vs. conservative) with the attitudes predicted by RWA and SDO.
+The results of this analysis (Table S3 in Supplementary Material) provided some support for our speculation; the explicit attitudes predicted by political orientation often had very similar coefficients to explicit attitudes predicted by RWA and SDO, even those that were not a priori predicted.

+Another interpretation of this analysis, though, is that some of the word pairs tested represent constructs that are unfamiliar to participants or that they have not spent much time thinking about.
+If this were the case, it would be expected to lower the reliability of IAT scores (Cummins, Hussey, & Spruyt, 2022), which in turn would reduce power to detect any effects.
+For explicit measures, where conscious deliberation has room to operate (Wilson et al., 2000), unfamiliarity may be less problematic.
+Distinguishing between these two possibilities is an important question for future research.

+Despite some discrepancies between explicit and implicit attitudes, our findings largely support the conclusion that both implicit and explicit measures are measures of the same underlying ideological constructs.
+Implicit evaluations for various SDO and RWA values appear to match self-reported, explicit endorsement in consistent ways, though it is possible that explicit measures capture these ideologies more reliably (at the cost, perhaps, of also capturing broader attitudes such as more general political conservatism).